BrettskiPy/mort/README.md

 # Mort

-### Description
+## Description
 Mort is an open source game (eventually an MMORPG) that uses the Python Arcade engine and FastAPI.
 This game is designed to be as <ins>brutal</ins> as possible with key concepts such as risky item upgrades and full loot PVP.
 The player should **at all times** feel they are balancing <ins>risk</ins> vs <ins>reward</ins>.
 The game will always be 100% free with the eventual possibility for donations to support server costs and efforts.

-### Discussion about Mort
+## Discussion about Mort
 Discussions about Mort can be found within the Go Getter Guild under the mort-rpg channel. https://discord.gg/Gn8jnFWHx9

+## Trading
+Under construction

+## Chat
+Under construction

+### Chat rules
+Under construction

+## Combat
+Under construction... will be instanced and turn based (like Pokémon).

-### Portal System
+## Portal System
 Players have the choice of 4 instanced PVM portal groupings.
 Every portal grouping (after the first) will have an increased chance of a PVP encounter and increased PVM loot chances.
 When a player selects a portal their soul will attempt to travel to the
 PVM instance location specified by the portal name.
 During travel, a player's soul can be intercepted by "Soul Interceptors".